ISISComputingGroup/system_tests/README.md

 ## Setup

-If you want to run these tests on a developer machine, some files will need to be copied from the settings directory of a build machine.
+If you want to run these tests on a developer machine, clone this repo into `C:\Instrument\Dev`.
+Some files will need to be copied from the settings directory of a build machine.

 * Copy these files from `system_tests/configs/tables` into your `C:/Instrument/settings/<machine name>/tables/` directory:
     1. RCPTT_detector128.dat